by Tracy Johnson

-You may have never heard of Corden if it weren’t for his signature feature.
-It’s a mini-brand that’s taken on a life of it’s own.
+The point is that you may have never heard of Corden if it weren’t for this signature feature.
+It’s a mini-brand that’s taken on a life of its own.
 It’s become so popular that Apple bought it and has released it as a series on iTunes.

 Carpool Karaoke is a great feature.
-But what does that mean for you and your radio show or your radio station?
+And you can us the same principles to attract a larger fan base to your radio show or radio station.

-And how can you find something that can be your Carpool Karaoke?
+So how can you find that one thing that can be your Carpool Karaoke?

-When constructing a new show, features can make up most of the content.
-It’s a great way to become familiar and it gives talent a platform to show character so the audience can get to know you.
+A great feature gives your personality a platform to show character so the audience can get to know you.

-Features add structure that helps listeners know how to use your show.
-This helps with consistency while the show develops a relationship with the audience.
+Features also add structure, which helps listeners know how to use your show.
+This helps with consistency while developing a relationship with the audience.

 Features are a critical tool for air talent, if you choose the right ones and know how to use them.

-Most shows have at least a couple of features.
+Most shows have at least a couple of features, but most times they aren’t popular enough to attract an audience.
 Do you perform Hollywood News daily?
 That’s a feature.
 Or perhaps you have a weekly feature that’s performed on a certain day, like Talk Back Tuesday.

-The ability to use features as a tool to entertain is a skill shared by great personalities.
+I’m talking about big, powerful features that listeners look forward to and tune in at specific times to hear.
 We’ve seen dozens of focus groups where listeners get excited when asked about a popular feature.

-In dial tests, the audience often responds immediately when the feature comes on.
-They recognize it, look forward to it and react even before the content begins.
+In dial tests, the audience responds immediately when a familiar, popular feature comes on.
+They recognize it, look forward to it and often react positively even before the content begins.
 They know it’s something they like and expect something good is about to happen.

-See the response in this chart?
-The green line represents those familiar with the show.
-The positive line rockets to the top as soon as the introduction comes on.
+Notice how the green line rockets to the top as soon as the feature’s introduction comes on.
 That’s a sign of a strong brand.

 Dial research results provided by Strategic Solutions Research.

-We’ve had clients that rocket to #1 on the strength of one great feature.
-It’s the concept of The One Thing.
+We’ve had clients that rocket to #1 on the strength of just one great feature.
+Focused execution of the concept of The One Thing works.

 Now that one feature won’t be the ONLY thing you do any more than James Corden only does Carpool Karaoke.
 Yet, a single-minded focus to make one feature famous will improve your odds of success.

-It’s not about how many, but how strong.
-We hear show after show that have a lot going on, but nothing has a chance to stick.
+After one feature is established and popular, you could add another.
+But remember: It’s not about how many features you have, but how strong each feature is.
+I hear show after show that has a lot going on, but nothing has a chance to stick.

 So don’t worry about how many features you’ll have.
 Focus on developing one great one.
 When it’s established, consider another.